Conciseness of compact $R$-analytic groups: Introduction

 \begin{mainthm*} Every word is concise in the class of compact $R$-analytic groups. \end{mainthm*}

 \emph{$R$-analytic groups} are topological groups endowed with a manifold structure over a pro-$p$ domain $R$ such that both structures are compatible; they are defined and thoroughly studied in \cite[Chapter 13]{DDMS}, we also refer to \cite{JaKl} and \cite{Serre}.
 Those groups arise as a generalisation of $p$-adic analytic groups.
-Furthermore, every pro-$p$ group of finite rank is linear (cf. \cite[Theorem 7.19]{DDMS}), so the conciseness of compact $p$-adic analytic groups follows from Merzljakov's result \cite{Mer}.
-Compact $p$-adic analytic groups being concise is a decisive step in Jaikin-Zapirain's study of the verbal width of finitely generated pro-$p$ groups (cf. \cite{verbal}). \\
+Furthermore, every compact $p$-adic analytic groups is linear (cf. \cite[Theorem 7.19]{DDMS} and \cite[Corollary 8.33]{DDMS}), so conciseness in those groups follows from Merzljakov's result \cite{Mer}.
+Every word being concise in the class of compact $p$-adic analytic groups is a decisive step in Jaikin-Zapirain's study of the verbal width of finitely generated pro-$p$ groups (cf. \cite{verbal}). \\

-\textit{Notation and conventions}.
-Most of the notation is standard, except for $X^{(n)}$, which denotes the $n$th Cartesian power of $X.$ Besides, $p$ is always a prime number, $\F_p$ is the field of $p$ elements, $\Z_p$ is the ring of $p$-adic integers, $Q[[X]]$ is the ring of power series with coefficients in the ring $Q,$ and $\Kdim(Q)$ and $\charac{Q}$ denote, respectively, the Krull dimension and the characteristic of $Q.$ Finally, in a topological space $S \subseteq_o X$ means that $S$ is an open subset.

-Moreover, we recall that a \emph{pro-$p$ domain} is a Noetherian complete integral domain, whose residue field is finite of characteristic $p$.
-Throughout this paper, $R$ will always be a pro-$p$ domain with maximal ideal $\m,$ which sometimes will be denoted as $(R,\m)$ for briefness; additionally, this notation might be used for local rings.
-According to Cohen's Structure Theorem \cite{Cohen}, any pro-$p$ domain $R$ is a finite integral extension of $Q[[t_1, \dots, t_m]],$ where $m = \Kdim(R)-1,$ and $Q = \Z_p$ when $\charac{R} =0$ and $Q = \F_p[[t]]$ when $\charac{R}=p.$